haskell-works/blog/drafts/2019-02-04-adding-bit-vectors-branchless-comparisons.md

 ltWord (W64# a#) (W64# b#) = fromIntegral (I64# (ltWord# a# b#))
 ```

-Notice the type signature we've chosen to use, which is
+Notice the type signature we've chosen to use is
 `Word64 -> Word64 -> Word64` instead of the `Word64 -> Word64 -> Bool`
 of the `(<)` operator.

 Such tests are called branchless comparisons because a branch is not
 required to use the result of the comparison.

-We can then define a version of `add`, the moral equivalent of `sumCarry1`
-except without an `if` statement:
+We can then define a version of `add` without an `if` statement:

 ```haskell
 add :: Word64 -> Word64 -> (Word64, Word64)